dodyg/practical-aspnetcore/projects/.net8/RazorComponentOne/README.md

 This sample demonstrates how to use Razor Components with Server-Side Rendering (SSR).

-`app.MapRazorComponents<RazorComponentOne.Shared.MainLayout>();` map all the razor components in the assembly.
-There is nothing special about `MainLayout`.
+`app.MapRazorComponents<RazorComponentOne.App>();` map all the razor components in the assembly.
+There is nothing special about `App`.
 Any class from your target assembly will do.